Project-OSRM/osrm-backend/docs/http.md

 - `version`: Version of the protocol implemented by the service.
 - `profile`: Mode of transportation, is determined by the profile that is used to prepare the data
 - `coordinates`: String of format `{longitude},{latitude};{longitude},{latitude}[;{longitude},{latitude} ...]` or `polyline({polyline})`.
-- `format`: Only `json` is supportest at the moment.
+- `format`: Only `json` is supported at the moment.
 This parameter is optional and defaults to `json`.

 Passing any `option=value` is optional. `polyline` follows Google's polyline format with precision 5 and can be generated using [this package](https://www.npmjs.com/package/polyline).
 To pass parameters to each location some options support an array like encoding: